Richmond University Medical Center’s Breast Cancer Treatment

 Breast Cancer Research

 Breast cancer treatment and diagnosis have grown substantially in recent history, and ongoing research and clinical trials continue this important work.
-At Richmond University Medical Center’s Breast and Women’s Center, our doctors can identify promising developments in these areas and help determine which might be most appropriate for you.
+At Richmond University Medical Center’s Comprehensive Breast and Imaging Center, our doctors can identify promising developments in these areas and help determine which might be most appropriate for you.
 You’ll also have access to the latest in medical technology to provide the most effective treatment possible.

 And while this research is often complex and highly technical, our team is committed to helping you stay informed.
 Thanks to our family education library, you and your family will have easy access to essential information on breast cancer, treatment procedures and other topics from start to finish.